Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Introduction

 The preliminary version of our work was published in \cite{Avi_NOMS}, where we proposed a semantic-empowered robust beamforming approach.
 Although the semantic-based method is helpful in different environmental settings to maintain QoS, it suffers in extreme environmental conditions where the RGB camera can not capture more explicit images of the users.
 This limitation arises because the effectiveness of semantic extraction relies heavily on the quality and clarity of visual data.
 In conditions such as heavy fog, rain, or very low light, the RGB cameras' ability to provide detailed and distinguishable images is significantly reduced, impacting the precision of semantic masks and, consequently, the robustness of beamforming solutions.
 The major differences between the current work and \cite{Avi_NOMS} are the addition of a hybrid deep learning approach leveraging transformer and semantic model, the introduction of a new metric, enhanced localization of the target user, and the evaluation of various lighting and extreme weather conditions.
 The following is a summary of the contributions: \begin{itemize} \item This paper proposes a robust beamforming technique utilizing CNN and transformer models for mmWave communication wherein a BS provides service to a mobile user selected from a pool of potential users.
 This method ensures consistent QoS under varying environmental conditions, making it ideal for high-frequency communication. \item To maintain the QoS under different environmental conditions, we formulate an optimization problem.
 The primary objective of this optimization problem is to maximize the data rates received by the user. \item To efficiently address the optimization problem, we divide it into two subproblems: the semantic localization problem and the optimal beam selection problem.
-To solve the semantic localization problem, we propose a novel method for localizing the target user from a set of users using a novel technique that combines k-means clustering with YOLOv8 for effective target identification. \item To address the beam selection problem, we propose a novel hybrid architecture that combines two lightweight deep learning models.
-The first approach utilizes semantic localization information, while the second employs a lightweight transformer architecture that leverages users' GPS data to select the optimal beam.
-We then integrate the decisions from both approaches using a weighted entropy mechanism. \item To uphold performance, QoS and energy efficiency, we emphasize the need for models that are both lightweight and efficient in predicting optimal beams.
-This underscores the limitations of traditional performance metrics, which primarily assess accuracy without accounting for computational complexity.
-Therefore, we introduce a novel metric Accuracy-Complexity Efficiency (ACE), which integrates model complexity into the evaluation framework, providing a more comprehensive assessment than mere accuracy comparisons. \item Finally, our experiments leverage several real-time scenarios to test our method rigorously.
-In doing so, we find that the proposed hybrid model outperforms several state-of-the-art baselines. \end{itemize}
+To solve the semantic localization problem, we propose a novel method for localizing the target user from a set of users using a novel technique that combines K-means clustering with YOLOv8 for effective target identification. \item To address the beam selection problem, we propose a novel hybrid architecture that combines two lightweight deep learning models.
+Then the decisions from both approaches are dynamically integrated using a weighted entropy mechanism. \item To uphold performance, QoS and energy efficiency, we emphasize the need for models that are both lightweight and efficient in predicting optimal beams.
+Therefore, we introduce a novel metric Accuracy-Complexity Efficiency (ACE), which integrates model complexity into the evaluation framework, providing a more comprehensive assessment than mere accuracy comparisons. \item Finally, the simulation results confirm the effectiveness of the proposed framework, achieving an increase in average received power ranging from 38.02\% to 42.10\% compared to baseline methods in dynamic environments, when considering the ground truth power values.
+Additionally, we achieved a 22.83\% increase in received power compared to our previous work \cite{Avi_NOMS}, attributed to the use of a transformer and CNN-empowered hybrid model that dynamically selects the optimal beam based on changing environments \end{itemize}